wi5nia/TechnicalCommunityContent/DevOps/DevOps Ascend+/SETUP_Continuous-Deployment/Setup.md

  ![](<media/copy_vsts_repo_url.png>)

-0. Clone the **PartsUnlimitedMRP** git repository onto your local machine, open your command-line tool and type :
+0. Clone the **PartsUnlimitedMRP** git repository onto your local machine, open your command-line tool (perhaps in your "Documents" folder) and type :

  `git clone <CloneURL> PartsUnlimitedMRP`